You have three days in Amsterdam, what do you do!?

 We went to Brouwerij De Prael which is in the city centre.
 If you’re willing to travel a bit outside the city, there’s Brouwerij ‘t IJ where you can see De Gooyer windmill.

-I say that now, but the weather is really hard to plan for in Amsterdam (we learned that the hard way).
-I recommend playing it safe and always bringing a packable rain jacket with you.
+So even if the forecast is sunny, I recommend playing it safe and always bringing a packable rain jacket with you.

 Must-Do Activity: Bike In Amsterdam

-It doesn’t matter where you go, just as long as you rent a bike and experience some of this Amsterdam culture at least once during your 3 days in Amsterdam.
+It doesn’t matter where you go, just as long as you rent a bike and experience biking for at least a bit in Amsterdam.

 The bike ride was about 3 hours, so it’s a good half day activity.
 You can turn it into an entire day by biking to Ouderkerk aan de Amstel, a small town.